MapleScotDevelopment/PigPens/README.md

 The source code that I have written is CC0.
 There are a couple of places where I have found some code on the internet and modified it to suit.
+**TO-DO**: Add list of source files

+The graphic assets are CC3-BY.
+They are used in other games so I need to protect them in some small way.

+The sound assets are CC0.

 ### Dependencies